ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Recipient gateway: The gateway that is the recipient side of a unidirectional asset transfer.

 - Claim: An assertion made by an Entity.
+The terms Claim, Claim Name and Claim Value are as defined in [RFC7519].

-- Claim Type: Syntax used for representing a Claim Value.
+- Claim Type: The intended use of a claim in the context of the message flows (e.g., asset lock claim).

 - Gateway Claim: An assertion made by a Gateway regarding the status or condition of resources (e.g. assets, public keys, etc.)